senecaxconnect/xconnect_docs/docs/Platform_Overview.md

 # Feature Overview

-xConnect Remote Management Platform is the latest enhancement to the already impressive Seneca Physical Security line of products. xConnect allows you to audit, manage, and maintain all aspects of a security installation.
-From camera function to storage integrity, xConnect puts you in control of your entire environment from a single, intuitive dashboard.
+xConnect Remote Management Platform is the latest enhancement to the already impressive Seneca line of products. xConnect allows you to audit, manage, and maintain all aspects of a enterprise or end-user's network.
+From edge device monitoring to storage integrity, xConnect puts you in control of your entire environment from a single, intuitive dashboard.

-xConnect monitors your security environment with advanced intelligence, and empowers you to manage and maintain many functions of your installation from a single web-based user interface.
-While its functionality may be expected to center around the performance monitoring of network video recorders, the application also provides command and control functionality on the device level.
+xConnect monitors your environment with advanced intelligence, and empowers you to manage and maintain many functions of your installation from a single web-based user interface.
+While its functionality may be expected to center around the performance monitoring of servers, the application also provides command and control functionality on the device level.

-This platform is designed with managed service providers in mind to enable intuitive, but powerful, enterprise level management of one or many security networks through a single pane of glass.
+This platform is designed with managed service providers in mind to enable intuitive, but powerful, enterprise level management of one or many networks through a single pane of glass.
 Reduce the amount of service calls and truck rolls by getting in front of issues before your end-user realizes that something has happened.

 ## Audit